voschezang/coding-handbook/README.md

 # Coding Handbook

 This is a diverse collection of ideas surrounding software engineering.
 It features ideas related to computer science, systems theory, management and human behaviour.
-It is meant as a living document.
+It is meant as a living document that organizes thoughts and ideas.
+It does not contain advice.